How To Edit Your WordPress User Profile

 - About Yourself

-Let’s now go through each of these options …
+Let’s go through each of these sections …

 User Profile Settings

-Please refer to the screenshot above as you go through the descriptions below.
+Please refer to the screenshot above as you work through the descriptions below.

-As we’ve already mentioned, you can access your profile section by clicking on the “Howdy, User Name” section, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main navigation menu.
+As we’ve already described, you can access your profile screen by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard menu.

 Profile > Personal Options